Weyba Downs, Queensland: Geography

 Weyba Downs is on the Sunshine Coast.
-The eastern boundary of the locality is the western shore of Lake Weyba, a tidal lake that flows into Noosa River and is within the locality of Noosaville.
+The locality is bounded to the north-west by Eumarella Road, to the west and south-west by Emu Mountain Arterial Road, and to the north-east by Lake Weyba, a tidal lake that flows into Noosa River and is within the locality of Noosaville.

+Most of the south and west of the locality are one section of the Noosa National Park.
+Apart from the protected area, the land use in the north-east is rural residential housing and some grazing on native vegetation.

 History

-Weyba is believed to mean "place of stingrays" or "place of flying squirrels".
+Weyba is believed to mean "place of stingrays" in the local aboriginal language.
+Alternatively, it might mean or "place of flying squirrels".

 Weyba Downs now covers the area previously known as Peregian Beach South.